 (If you’re visiting for the first time, welcome.
 We’re so glad you’re here.
-Please check out the Healthy Living and Happy Marriage pages for some of our most popular posts.
+Please check out the Healthy Life and Happy Marriage pages for some of our most popular posts.
 Also, please note that this post, Essential Oils for Sex and Intimacy, contains Amazon affiliate links.)

 Honestly, sometimes the path to embracing and enjoying our sexuality just seems too difficult to navigate, doesn’t it?
 Everything pulls us in the opposite direction – the direction that leads to stress, fatigue and low libido.
 Our jobs, families and responsibilities seem to absorb every bit of our energy.

 And the sensual woman inside of us, the one who used to show up with some frequency, seems to have disappeared.
 Very often, it seems like finding her will take more effort and energy than we have to give.